Airborne transmission: Prevention

 A layered risk-management approach to slowing the spread of a transmissible disease attempts to minimize risk through multiple layers of interventions.
 Each intervention has the potential to reduce risk.
 A layered approach can include interventions by individuals (e.g. mask wearing, hand hygiene), institutions (e.g. surface disinfection, ventilation, and air filtration measures to control the indoor environment), the medical system (e.g. vaccination) and public health at the population level (e.g. testing, quarantine, and contact tracing).

 Preventive techniques can include disease-specific immunization as well as nonpharmaceutical interventions such as wearing a respirator and limiting time spent in the presence of infected individuals.
 Wearing a face mask can lower the risk of airborne transmission to the extent that it limits the transfer of airborne particles between individuals.
 The type of mask that is effective against airborne transmission is dependent on the size of the particles.
 While fluid-resistant surgical masks prevent large droplet inhalation, smaller particles which form aerosols require a higher level of protection with filtration masks rated at N95 (US) or FFP3 (EU) required.
 Use of FFP3 masks by staff managing patients with COVID-19 reduced acquisition of COVID-19 by staff members.

 Engineering solutions which aim to control or eliminate exposure to a hazard are higher on the hierarchy of control than personal protective equipment (PPE).
 At the level of physically based engineering interventions, effective ventilation and high frequency air changes, or air filtration through high efficiency particulate filters, reduce detectable levels of virus and other bioaerosols, improving conditions for everyone in an area.
 Portable air filters, such as those tested in Conway Morris A et al. present a readily deployable solution when existing ventilation is inadequate, for instance in repurposed COVID-19 hospital facilities.

 The United States Centers for Disease Control and Prevention (CDC) advises the public about vaccination and following careful hygiene and sanitation protocols for airborne disease prevention.
 Many public health specialists recommend physical distancing (also known as social distancing) to reduce transmission.

 A 2011 study concluded that vuvuzelas (a type of air horn popular e.g. with fans at football games) presented a particularly high risk of airborne transmission, as they were spreading a much higher number of aerosol particles than e.g., the act of shouting.

 Exposure does not guarantee infection.
 The generation of aerosols, adequate transport of aerosols through the air, inhalation by a susceptible host, and deposition in the respiratory tract are all important factors contributing to the over-all risk for infection.
 Furthermore, the infective ability of the virus must be maintained throughout all these stages.
 In addition the risk for infection is also dependent on host immune system competency plus the quantity of infectious particles ingested.

-Antibiotics may be used in dealing with airborne bacterial primary infections, such as pneumonic plague.
+Antibiotics may be used in dealing with airborne bacterial primary infections, such as pneumonic plague and whooping cough.